 A so-called eternal flame flickers between rocks at Turkey’s Olympos Beydağları National Park.
 Courtesy The New York Times, 1 May 2019, via Getty Images.

-According to the PHE Concept, hydrogen flow from the deep geospheres evolves with time: adjacent streams merge, resulting in more “packed” jets shaped like “chimneys”:
+According to the PHE concept, hydrogen flows from the deep geospheres evolve with time: adjacent streams merge, resulting in more “packed” jets which are shaped like “chimneys”:

 Hydrogen streams evolution in the metal-sphere with time (cross-section).
 From V. N. Larin.
 Our Earth, 2005